[TITLE]

 , or [pureauthors3]

-.
-The full name should be enclosed in braces to prevent the name from being miss-parsed for these cases.
+) to prevent the name from being miss-parsed for these cases.
 Names enclosed in braces are often abbreviated while generating citation keys to avoid creating excessively long keys.
-For example, {European Union Aviation Safety Agency}
+For example, when using [authors]

 is abbreviated to EUASA